 Anyone interested in serving on the Clark County Asian-American Pacific Islanders Community Commission (AAPICC) is encouraged to apply soon.

-The County is seeking applicants for the 15-member commission, which meets monthly and serves as a liaison between the local Asian-American Pacific Islanders (AAPI) community and the County Commission.
-The terms of the current members are expiring soon.
+The County is seeking applicants to fill two vacancies on the 15-member commission, which meets monthly and serves as a liaison between the local Asian-American Pacific Islanders (AAPI) community and the County Commission.

 Completed application packets may be emailed to Katie Walpole at Kathleen.Walpole@ClarkCountyNV.gov, or delivered to the County Manager’s Office, 6th Floor, Clark County Government Center, 500 South Grand Central Parkway, Las Vegas.